 Most ordinance language states that the ordinance and/or it’s sections or regulations supplement state law or may note this within individual sections.
 Purpose – Intent Why the ordinance exists and/or what it intends to accomplish or control.
 Some ordinances do not specify its intent but this information can be found in minutes, reports and other documentation.

 Term definitions.
-May be provided comprehensively or each section may contain specific definitions for that section.
-Definitions found in any article, statute or ordinance are vital areas to understand.
+May be provided comprehensively or each section may contain specific definitions for that particular section.
+Definitions found in any article, statute or ordinance are the most vital areas to understand.
 Common associations are not legal definitions.
-Examples include a definition of "animal" which may be legally defined as a dog only, or "director" defined as the health director only, etc.
+Examples include a definition of "animal" which may be legally defined as a dog only, (and more specifically canis familiaris) or "director" defined as the local health director of that jurisdiction, not any health director.
+It is fairly commonplace for inexperienced animal officers and most of the citizenry to make the mistake of using the common associations of terms.

 If/when portions of an ordinance are in conflict with state law, that portion is unenforceable and is severed, the remainder is intact.